GoogleCloudPlatform/spanner-migration-tool/docs/troubleshoot/minimal.md

 {: .note }

-Dataflow metrics are approximate.In the event that there is Dataflow worker restart, the same set of events might be reprocessed and the counters may reflect excess/lower values.In such scenarios, it is possible that counters like *Successful events* might have values greater than the number of records written to Spanner.Similarly, it is possible that the *Retryable errors* is negative since the same retry record got successfully processed by different workers.
+Dataflow metrics are approximate.
+In the event that there is Dataflow worker restart, the same set of events might be reprocessed and the counters may reflect excess/lower values.
+In such scenarios, it is possible that counters like *Successful events* might have values greater than the number of records written to Spanner.Similarly, it is possible that the *Retryable errors* is negative since the same retry record got successfully processed by different workers.

 ### Re-run commands